OlympusDAO-Education/Documentation/whitepapers/game-theory.md

 ## Introduction

 [Olympus](https://www.olympusdao.finance/) is an innovation in the way people interact with financial protocols.
-The motivation of the writers is to delve deep into the Olympus protocol not from a technical or financial perspective but from the perspective of analysing human interaction.
+Our motivation is to delve deep into the Olympus protocol not from a technical or financial perspective but from the perspective of analysing human interaction.

 There are many fields that have something to say about human interaction but the field of study we will focus on here will be game theory - the study of strategic interdependence.

 This is a collaborative piece of work that will be iterated on over time.
-It is aimed at a broad range of readers, so if you are familiar with game theory concepts please feel free to skip ahead to parts that interest you most.

-If you would like to offer feedback or contribute to future sections, please join the Olympus DAO discord and reach out to the Community and Content team.
+It is aimed at a broad range of readers and if you would like to offer feedback or contribute to future sections, please join the Olympus DAO discord and reach out to the Community and Content team.

 ## Game Theory Essentials